njkuhne/Please/README.md

 How an iOS dev thinks about this problem.

 1. I need a UIImageView, I can set that up in my nib or storyboard.
-2. Maybe I can use `AFNetworking` for this!
+2. Maybe I can use `Alamofire` for this!
 They have something for image loading right?
 3. Oh wait, what about cell recycling, if the cell data changes before the image is loaded, I guess I cancel the request, and spin off a new one?
 4. Okay, so what if the request fails?
 Do I use a placeholder image or something?
 Do I try again if the error was lack of network?
 So I have to parse any error to figure this out and decide what to do.
 5. I can check to see if the image data can be used to make a UIImage, that can help me sanity check the raw data.
-6. Caching? nah, it will be fine, most of my assets are in an assets catalog anyways, so its not a big deal.
+6. Caching? nah, it will be fine, most of my assets are in an assets catalog anyways, so it's not a big deal.

-As you can see, there is complex behaviour behind this simple HTML element, With one simple statement the developer can invoke complex UI and networking, and be can do so while being expressive and specific about what they want the browser to do.
+As you can see, there is complex behaviour behind this simple HTML element, with one simple statement the developer can invoke complex UI and networking, and he can do so while being expressive and specific about what they want the browser to do.

 ### Please, rescue me!

-So heres what I want to have happen.
+So here's what I want to have happen.

 `imageView.url = URL(string: "http://mysite.io/awesome_icon.png")`